zauberzeug/lizard/docs/language.md

 See the module reference for more details about individual modules and their argument lists.

+Constructors can also be used with [expander modules](module_reference.md#expander) to instantiate a remote module that can be controlled from the main microcontroller:

+    led = expander.Output(15)

 You can call module methods as follows:

     led.on()